-Phase 3 - Construction phase to be complete by August 2020 • Arbor Ct. • Park Ln. • Creek Pl. • DuVall Dr. • Raintree Dr. • Greensprings St.
+Phase 3 - Construction is complete • Arbor Ct. • Park Ln. • Creek Pl. • DuVall Dr. • Raintree Dr. • Greensprings St.

-Phase 4 - Survey complete, plotting and reviewing data collected to develop construction plans • Rockland Dr. • Hickory Ridge Dr. • S. Clearwater Dr. • N. Clearwater Dr. • Scenic Dr. • Springway Dr. • Pecan St.
+Phase 4 - In design, construction anticipated to begin late winter/early spring 2021 • Rockland Dr. • Hickory Ridge Dr. • S. Clearwater Dr. • N. Clearwater Dr. • Scenic Dr. • Springway Dr. • Pecan St.